RHohensinner/ci2018/ass2/readme.txt

 		c) Varying the number				DONE
 		d) Variations of MSE				DONE

-		Documentation: 					TODO
+		Documentation: 					DONE

 	.2) Regularized Neural Networks:
 		a) Weight Decay					DONE
-		b) Early Stopping				done (does what is is supposed to do, SOMETIMES!
+		b) Early Stopping				DONE (does what is is supposed to do, SOMETIMES!
 								      3 plots out of ~50 were useful)
 		c) Combining the tricks				TODO

-		Documentation:					TODO
+		Documentation:					DONE

 2) Face Recognition with Neural Networks:

-	.1) Pose Recognition:					TODO
+	.1) Pose Recognition:					DONE

-	.2) Face Recognition:					TODO
+	.2) Face Recognition:					DONE

+		Documentation:					DONE